rahulgopinath/rahulgopinath.github.io/_posts/2024-03-23-k-paths-for-context-free-grammars.markdown

 TLDR; This tutorial describes how to design test cases that can effectively cover features of a given context-free grammar using the k-path strategy.

+*Note*: The k-path here has nothing to do with the k-path cover from algorithms.

 ## Definitions
 For this post, we use the following terms as we have defiend  previously:
 * The _alphabet_ is the set all of symbols in the input language.
 For example,